Soko101/Crypto-Automation-Project/README.md

 📊 Exploratory Data Analysis (EDA)

-- Queried top coins like Bitcoin and Ethereum.
+- Queried top coins like Bitcoin.

 - Visualized price changes over time using seaborn and matplotlib.

 - Compared 24h, 7d, and 30d percent changes to see market momentum.

-- Calculated price volatility to understand which coins are most unstable.